Utterance Clustering Using Stereo Audio Channels: Methods

 \subsection{Feature Processing}

-In this work, we used operations on the left channel audio signals and the right channel audio signals to obtain speech-only audio features.
-We visualized the details of feature processing as shown in Fig.~\ref {fig_sim}.
+This study operated the left channel audio signals and the right channel audio signals to obtain speech-only audio features in the present work.
+The details of feature processing was visualized in Fig.~\ref {fig_sim}.
 This example shows that after removing the non-speech part, the speaker's speaking time is 27 seconds.
-We divided the 27 seconds of stereo audio into 27 stereo audio segments, each of which is one second in length.
-After that, we extracted mono audio files, left channel audio files, and right channel audio files from the one-second-long stereo audio files.
-We used the Python package librosa~\cite{brian_mcfee_2020_3606573} to obtain the left and right audio signals in the time series.
+In this work, 27 seconds of stereo audio were divided into 54 stereo audio segments, each of which is 0.5 seconds in length.
+After that, mono audio files were extracted, left channel audio files, and right channel audio files from the 0.5-second-long stereo audio files.
+The Python package librosa~\cite{brian_mcfee_2020_3606573} was used to obtain the left and right audio signals in the time series.

-We performed addition, horizontal stacking, and horizontal stacking of addition and subtraction on the left and right channel signals.
-The first operation is to add the left and right channel audio signals to generate a new signal vector called sum, the second operation is to horizontally stack the left and right channel audio signals to generate a new signal vector called hstack, and the last operation it is a horizontal stack that adds and subtracts left and right channel audio signals to generate a new signal vector called sumdif.
+Horizontal stacking of the original left and right audio signals (hstack) and horizontal stacking of the sum and the difference of the left and right channel signals (sumdif) were performed.
+The computational complexity of the proposed method is still $O(L)$, where $L$ is the length of audio signal, which is the same in order as the traditional methods (although the actual computation takes about twice as much since our method processes two channels of audio signals).